-Sometimes the only way to achieve true change is by experiencing something so destructive, it forces us to reevaluate.
-Death, pain, and loss are examples of situations that can have such profound effects on our perspectives.
-Although we may think that we are always safe from tragedy— as safe as someone at the top of a tall tower — the truth is, as human beings on this Earth, we are always vulnerable to some form of unexpected change.
+Sometimes true change is only possible in the wake of destruction.
+Death, pain, and loss are inevitable disruptors that force us to break bad habits and begin anew.
+Although we may think that we are always safe from tragedy— as safe as someone at the top of a tall tower — the truth is, as mortal beings on this Earth, we are always vulnerable to some form of unexpected change.
 The higher we go, the harder we can fall.

 Do not fall victim to shortsightedness by believing that you are invincible.

 NASA’s STS-51L mission aboard the Challenger space shuttle was to be one like none other.
 Although this flight was to be the 25th in the space shuttle program and the 10th for the Challenger vehicle, the mission was special for a number of reasons: the seven-person crew was to deploy the second Tracking and Data Relay System satellite into orbit as well as an astronomy satellite designed to observe Halley’s Comet.
 Perhaps most importantly, STS-51L was to mark the first time NASA welcomed a civilian aboard the space shuttle as a part of the Teacher in Space program.
-A teacher was invited aboard the flight to engage students all over the world by conducting educational lessons from space.
+A teacher was invited aboard the flight to conduct educational lessons from space and engage students all over the world.

 New Hampshire middle school teacher Christa McAuliffe beat more than 10,000 applicants to earn her seat on the shuttle.
 A few months before flight, McAuliffe joined the other six members of the STS-51L to begin training for her “Ultimate Field Trip”: Commander Francis “Dick” Scobee, Pilot Michael Smith, and Mission Specialists Ellison Onizuka, Judith Resnik, and Ronald McNair.

-The crew was eager to take to the skies in late January 1986, but unfavorable weather caused continued delays for over a week.
-On Jan.
-27, the crew finally had a chance to board the vehicle but a mechanical issue forced managers to scrub the launch.
+The STS-51L crew was eager to take to the skies in late January 1986, but unfavorable weather caused delays for over a week.
+On January 27, the crew finally had a chance to board the vehicle but a mechanical issue forced managers to scrub the launch.

-The next day, Jan.
-28, Challenger was finally cleared to launch — despite concerns about the unusually cold weather at Kennedy Space Center.
+The next day, January 28, Challenger was finally cleared to launch despite concerns about the unusually cold weather at NASA’s Kennedy Space Center in Florida.
 The temperature at the time of launch was 36 degrees Fahrenheit, 15 degrees colder than that of any previous launch.
 Observers noticed that the launch tower was covered in ice.

 President Reagan addressed a shocked nation with the words of poet John Gillespie Magee: “We will never forget them, nor the last time we saw them, this morning, as they prepared for their journey and waved goodbye and ‘slipped the surly bonds of earth’ to ‘touch the face of God.’”

-And investigation commission, also known as the Rogers Commission, formed to investigate the causes of the tragedy.
+An investigation commission, called the Rogers Commission, formed to investigate the causes of the tragedy.
 The unusually cold temperatures affected the integrity of the O-ring seals intended to keep pressurized gas from escaping the solid rocket boosters.
 What was supposed to be elastic and durable became inflexible and stiff.
 The seals broke and the hydrogen and oxygen propellants leaked, destroying the external tank and breaking up the vehicle completely.